-What is the procedure if artists are not members of a collecting society?
-In such cases, artists must claim and enforce their copyright of a work vis-a-vis (possibly unauthorized) users at home and abroad.
+What is the procedure if artists or creatives are not members of a collecting society?
+In such cases, artists and creatives must claim and enforce their copyright of a work vis-a-vis (possibly unauthorized) users at home and abroad.

 A German media artist wants to use excerpts of a video dance performance by a British artist for his/her installation.
 The British artist is not a member of a collecting society.